sassoftware/esp-kubernetes/README.md

 ## Configuring for Multiple Users

-See the dicussion of adding service and/or user accounts and credentials here: [Oauth2](/esp-cloud/oauth2)
+Refer to the discussion about adding service and user accounts and credentials here: [Oauth2](/esp-cloud/oauth2)

 ## Using filebrowser

-filebrowser is a middleware or standalone app that is available on GitHub.
+filebrowser is an application that is available on GitHub.
 You can use the filebrowser available with these tools to access the persistent store used by the Kubernetes pods.

-The filebrowser application is installed in your kubernetes cluster automaticall for convience.
-It may be accessed from a browser at:
+The filebrowser application is installed in your Kubernetes cluster automatically for convenience.
+It can be accessed through a browser at:

      http://<namespace>.<ingress domain root>/files

 With filebrowser, you can perform the following tasks:

-* Copy input files (csv, json, xml) into the persistent store
+* Copy input files (CSV, JSON, XML) into the persistent store
 * View output files written to the persistent store by running projects
 * Copy large binary model files for analytics (ASTORE files) to the persistent store